T.51/ISO/IEC 6937: Two byte characters

 The ITU T.51 standard allocates column 4 of the supplementary set (i.e. 0xC0–CF when used in 8-bit format) to non-spacing diacritic characters.
-However, ISO/IEC 6937 defines a fully specified character repertoire, mapping a list of composition sequences to ISO/IEC 10646 character names.
+However, ISO/IEC 6937 defines a fully specified character repertoire, mapping a list of composition sequences to ISO/IEC 10646 character names which match those defined in Unicode.
 The isolated nonspacing bytes are not included in this repertoire, although spacing variants of the diacritics not otherwise present in ASCII are included, with the ASCII space being the trail byte.
 Hence, only certain combinations of lead byte and follow byte conform to the ISO/IEC standard.

 This repertoire is also affixed to the ITU version of the specification as Annex A, although the ITU version does not reference it from the main text.
 It is described as a "unified superset" of the Latin-script character repertoires.
 It corresponds to the repertoire of ISO/IEC 10367 when the ASCII, Latin-1 (or Latin-5), Latin-2 and supplementary Latin sets are used.

 This system also differs from the Unicode combining character system in that the diacritic code precedes the letter (as opposed to following it), making it more similar to ANSEL.

 A little anomaly is that Latin Small Letter G with Cedilla is coded as if it were with an acute accent, that is, with a 0xC2 lead byte, since due to its descender interfering with a cedilla, the lowercase letter is usually with turned comma above: Ģ ģ.

 In total 13 diacritical marks can be followed by the selected characters from the primary set: